|As Featured In:|

 Muscle Building Products

-Show and Go: High Performance Training to Look, Feel, and Move Better – As noted earlier, many folks have used Show and Go to put on weight, not just get strong.
+The High Performance Handbook – As noted earlier, many folks have used Show and Go to put on weight, not just get strong.

 Muscle Gaining Secrets – Jason Ferruggia offers some excellent “minimalist” training advice for those looking to put on weight.
 He cuts through the B.S. when it comes to ineffective training, nutrition, and supplementation strategies and tells it like it is – which is something a lot of “hardgainers” need to hear.